danforthcenter/plantcv/docs/psII_tutorial.md

 3.  **Image 3:** Fmax image.
 5.  **Output directory:** If debug mode is set to 'print' output images from each step are produced.

-This tutorial showcases an example workflow for fluorescence images taken with the [CropReporter system](https://www.phenovation.com/cropreporter/).
+This tutorial shows an example workflow for fluorescence images taken with the [CropReporter system](https://www.phenovation.com/cropreporter/).
-CropReporter images are stored in .DAT files where multiple frames, depending on the measurement protocol, are stored into a single file.
+CropReporter images are stored in .DAT files where multiple frames are stored into a single file.
 Users with different data formats can still analyze fluorescence images by reading in individual images for each.
 Image sets that don't have an `fdark` frame can create a null image of the same size with `np.zeros`.

 Optional Inputs: